abhinavjp/GenericRepositoryScaffolder/README.md

 using StructureMap.Pipeline;
 ```

 You can now use your dbset of entity framework in the manner described below.
-For Example there is an entity named Employee and the context name is EmployeeSystemEntities:
+For Example there is an entity named `Employee` and the context name is `EmployeeSystemEntities`:

 ```
 private EmployeeSystemEntities _context = new EmployeeSystemEntities();